aelidrys/42-Project/README.md

-# some project of 42-Cursus
+# some projects of 42-Cursus